sagnikc395/100xdevs-cohort1/notes/week8/week8.2 - deploying npm packages, monorepos intro.md

 - here will write our zod types here
 - create a src/ in common and keep the code here ,so as to differentiate from top level dist/ folder.
 - in here src/index.ts has all the types for our app in zod.

+- pre mono-repo , we publish our package to npm and other people would pull from it.
+-